davebenson/doom4-walkthrough/README.md

 you can kill them, ideally by Glory Killing them from behind, to work on achieving the Chiropracter Challenge.

 As you are working over, you'll go through a pair of tunnels.
-These are an indicator that you need to jump across the gorge.

-Turn left and follow the green-lit path to a "secret" guardhouse with a bunch of The Possesseds, a Possessed Engineer, and, on the bridge, a Possessed Security.

-...
+The flat area ahead is where I usually kill the Imps, letting them come to me.
+It's big enough that I can often get a few Neck Glory Kills.

+From the tunnels, you can and should access a Field Drone and a secret.
+Get on top of either tunnel, and double-jump across to a platform (it has a green light).
+Jump left up a series of airy platforms to an enclosed bluish area with 8 The Possessed stumbling about with a Possessed Engineer on the upper deck (near a suit of armor).
+Right outside (on a bridge) is a Possessed Security.

+Across the bridge is a guard house, which is Secret #2.
+Inside is a Hell Knight who will charge at you; and 2 Possessed Soldiers and a Possessed Security who will stay in the shed.
+Take them out to find Field Drone #1, some health, Codex Entry "Monsters / Revenant".
+Continue along a walkway to some armor.

+When done, jump down to a long walkway that goes almost the whole length of the bridge.
+There's a long gap that have been torn apart: you'll have to double-jump.

 ## Mission 5: The Far Side of the Bridge
-Elite Guard below.
+After the destroyed section of the bridge, look down and right to see Elite Guard #1 (Secret #3) propped up against a wall.
+Jump down.
+Getting back up is slightly more difficult: jump across the gap them nearly vertically up a few ledges, looking for green lights (a yellow ledge for the last jump).

 Note:  You can get back, but it's not necessary and more difficult than jumping forward.

 Cut scene.

+Enter the next room to find a Health Station, Codex Entry "Monsters / Summoner", and most important Auto-Map.

+## Mission 5: Fight: Tower Exterior
+Enter the next area to surprise 2 Imps.
+Looking at the Imps, there's some Plasma ammo to your left.
+Ahead, the platform has an upper outer story and a lower inner story.
+Further ahead, on a higher platform, is a Quad Powerup - it glows purple brightly.

+It's fairly easy to get a Neck Glory Kill on an Imp, then grab the Quad Powerup and use Plasma Gun / Heat Blast to kill basically everything.

+The monsters who are here or will spawn are many Imps and Hell Razers, and 2 Summoners.

+Leave this area through a Maintenance door on the far end.

 ## Mission 5: Lower Railway (Description and Secret)
 As you can probably see by the Map (in the Dossier), you are at the outside of the tall circular Argent Energy Tower.
 Unmanned trains run around it's exterior, and you'll encounter them a few times.

 You should see such an unmanned train going right every 5 seconds or so.
-Follow it, and drop into an unused track.
+Use the Munitions Crate, then follow the next convenient train, and drop into an unused track.
 Keep going, and you should see an entrance to a human-sized passageway on your left.

-Upon entering the passageway, look back to find an Elite Guard.
+Upon entering the passageway, look back to find Elite Guard #2.
-Continue to find a Health Station and Codex Page "???".
+Continue to find a Health Station and Codex Page "Database / Argent Energy".

 At some point, the passage becomes narrower and darker, and we can make a detour to get the Collectible doll.

-To get Secret #???: "???
-Model / ???", re-enter the unused Train corridor at this point (by veering right).
+To get Secret #4: "UAC Pistol Model / Orangeguy", re-enter the unused Train corridor at this point (by veering right).
 Continuing down the corridor, you'll arrive at an unused, stationary train car.
 Get onto it, by double-jumping onto the ledge to your right, then double-jumping onto the train car (don't worry: the upper-train won't hit you).
 You should be able to see another dimly-lit ledge near where the upper train cars keep entering.
 I found this jump to be quite tricky. but the trick is that you must be facing at the ledge (ie facing perpendicular to it / straight at it), which mean you must jump almost sideways, which in turn makes dodging the train above more difficult.
 Once you are on this ledge, turn left and go up (parallel to train), then turn around and jump into the hole that the train is entering.
 You must keep moving, but when you run out of floor, drop to the left, and you'll find the Model.
 Drop down the train area to get back to the Elite Guard, and continue back to where the passage narrows and becomes darker.

-OK, continue down this short dingy corridor, and you'll find a Hatch, at left, along with some ammo/weapon (XXX).
+OK, continue down this short dingy corridor, and you'll find a Hatch, at left, along with some a rocket launcher.

 /PONR/: Dropping down this hatch is irreversible, and a Checkpoint is created immediately on hitting the ground.